 Commonplace they may be, but the humble blister can turn a dream trip into a painful reminder of why you need to read this…

 Surely we have all suffered them?
 Or at least watched and winced at the pain endured by our ski buddies who have?
 But the simple blister can make the difference between a dream trip and a daily nightmare.
-Here’s a step-by-step battle plan for keeping your tootsies in tip-top nick…
+Here’s a step-by-step battle plan to help you beat the blister and keep your tootsies in tip-top nick…

 1. BOOT FITTING